 When it comes time to replace your roof, be sure to consider your options.

-Common roofing materials in sunny, temperate areas like Florida and California include asphalt shingles, wood shakes or wood shakes, metal roofing, clay or concrete shingles, and slate.
+Common roofing materials in sunny, temperate areas like Florida and California include asphalt shingles, wood shingles, metal roofing, clay or concrete shingles, and slate.

 Many homeowners opt for asphalt shingles because they come in a wide range of styles and are the most affordable roofing option.

-Wood and wood shake shingles come in a variety of wood types and can be treated with fire retardants for better fire resistance.
+Wood shingles come in a variety of wood types and can be treated with fire retardants for improved fire resistance.

 Clay and concrete shingles offer comparable benefits to slate, but with greater variety at a lower cost.